mawt13/montessori_albums/content/album/practical_life.md

 3. Invite the child to draw with the metal insets, stencils or freehand in pencil an object of their liking.
 (A simple outline is best)
 4. Have the child choose a color, cut the thread, thread the needle and tie the knot.
 5. Help them develop plan verbally of what colors they are going to use.
 {{< figure src="/img/practical_life/image126.webp" caption="Use straight pins or safety pins to hold the two sides together to close the pillow up.
-To hide seam, sew on the wrong side and then turn inside right." alt="Pillow Stitches Closeup" class="float-right" >}}
+To hide seam, sew on the wrong side and then turn inside right." alt="Pillow Stitches Closeup" class="float-right pure-img" >}}
 6. Ask them to do the running stitch along the lines and change colors when needed.
 	- Reminders: always finish on the bottom side and knot close the fabric and then trim
 	- New colors/ threads get started from the bottom